Direct Policy Optimization using Deterministic Sampling and Collocation: Examples

 \subsection{Cart-Pole}

-A swing-up trajectory for a cart-pole \cite{tedrake2014underactuated} with a slider that experiences Coulomb friction is synthesized for $T = 51$ and $\Delta t = 0.1$.
+A swing-up trajectory for a cart-pole~\cite{tedrake2014underactuated} with a slider that experiences Coulomb friction is synthesized for horizon $T = 51$ and fixed time step $h = 0.1$.
 The state, $x = (y, \phi, \dot{y}, \dot{\phi})$, has cart position $y$, pendulum orientation $\phi$, and their respective time derivatives.
-The cart position is controlled.
-The optimality conditions for the maximum dissipation principle \cite{moreau2011unilateral} are used as deterministic constraints to explicitly model this behavior \cite{manchester2020variational} for a coefficient of friction $\mu_{\text{f}} = 0.1$.
-The DPO sample-cost weights are $Q_t = \text{diag}(10,10,1,1)$ for $t = 1:T-1$, $Q_T = 100I$, and $R= I$, initial conditions for the $N = 8$ sample trajectories are sampled around the origin, and resampling is performed with $\beta = 1$ and $W = 0.001 I$.
+The optimality conditions for the maximum-dissipation principle~\cite{moreau2011unilateral} are used as constraints to explicitly model friction~\cite{manchester2020variational} with coefficient $\mu_{\text{f}} = 0.1$ for each trajectory.
+The cart position is controlled and $m = 1$, there are $d = 4$ disturbance inputs, and the policy has $p = 4$ parameters at each time step.
+Initial states are sampled from $\mu_1 = 0$ and $P_1 = I$, the weights are $Q_{1:T-1} = \textbf{diag}(10,10,1,1)$, $Q_T = 100I$, and $R_{1:T-1}= I$, and disturbances have $D_{1:T-1} = 0.001 I$.

-The performance of TVLQR tracking nominal trajectories optimized with and without friction, and the DPO policy is verified in simulation.
+The performance of LQR tracking reference trajectories optimized subject to friction, as well as the DPO policy, are verified in simulation.
 Results are provided in Table \ref{cartpole_results} and tracking for the position and orientation is shown in Fig. \ref{cartpole_sim}.
-Without accounting for friction, the TVLQR policy fails to track.
-By first designing a trajectory that explicitly models friction, it is possible to subsequently synthesize a TVLQR policy for tracking.
-In contrast, DPO produces the best tracking results by simultaneously optimizing the nominal trajectory and policy.
+By first designing a trajectory that explicitly models friction, it is possible to subsequently synthesize an LQR policy for tracking.
+In contrast, DPO, which can handle nonsmooth dynamics, produces superior tracking by simultaneously optimizing the reference trajectory and policy.